Why I break for Christmas (and I think you should too)

 And Christmas is the one time of year when it’s really easy for me to down tools and switch off completely.
 It’s also generally considered acceptable to close the office during this period which isn’t so easy to do at other times of year.

-I have four wonderful people who support me in my business.
+I have three wonderful people who support me in my business.
 Because I run launches there are several super intense and busy periods throughout the year.
-And because I’m a Star Profile in Wealth Dynamics, I do often ask them for things at unreasonably short notice (though I’m infinitely better at not doing that than I used to be!!).
+And because I’m a Star Profile in Wealth Dynamics I do often ask them for things at unreasonably short notice (though I’m infinitely better at this than I used to be).

-So I do ask a lot of them (thank you Media, Angie, Clarife and Jenn — I couldn’t do what I do without you).
-They also need a time each year where they can catch their breath and recharge their batteries.
-They don’t all take the full 3 weeks off (it’s very much up to them when they take their holidays) but I certainly encourage them to, and my closing the office makes it that bit easier for them to take a decent break.
+So because at times I do ask a lot of them, and some of them are also juggling other clients, they also need a time each year where they can catch their breath and recharge their batteries.
+They don’t all take the full 2 weeks off (it’s very much up to them when they take their holidays) but I certainly encourage them to, and my closing the office makes it that bit easier for them to down tools completely and take a decent break.

 3. We can all switch off completely

-We do of course, all take breaks and holidays at other times of the year, and I typically like to take a 2 week break in the summer too.
-But the reality it’s not “quite” so easy to switch off completely at other times of the year and I think it’s rare that I don’t end up having do at least some work related tasks while on holiday – for example last year I actually cut my trip short by 2 days as I was offered a “too good to miss” opportunity to do an online presentation to 1200 people, and spent the last day of the holiday in my campervan on a campsite pulling the presentation together!
-It’s just all so easy to have a sneaky check at the inbox, pop into the Facebook Group, or just do a couple of things here and there, when the rest of the world isn’t on holiday too.
+We do of course, all take breaks and holidays at other times of the year.
+But the reality it’s not “quite” so easy to switch off completely at other times of the year and I don’t think I’ve ever had a summer break where I haven’t had at least some work related tasks – and more than once I’ve cut a trip short by a couple days to take up a “too good to miss” speaking opportunity.
+Two years ago I spent the last day of my holiday tucked away in my campervan on a campsite pulling a presentation together, then drove home early to present to an online audience of 1200!
+It’s just all too easy to have a sneaky check at the inbox, pop into the Facebook Group, or just do a couple of things here and there, when the rest of the world isn’t on holiday too.

 4. Our clients are mostly away

-This might not be the case for your business, but in my business most of my clients are also away at this time of year.
-From about mid-December our Facebook groups get very quiet and emails are few and far between.
+This might not be the case for you, but in my business most of my clients are also taking time off at this time of year.
+From about mid-December our Facebook groups get very quiet and customer emails are few and far between.
 So if we kept things fully manned (or womanned in our case) there wouldn’t be a huge amount to do anyway, so it makes sense to grab the quiet time and use it to switch off.

 But it wasn’t always like this

 I’m not going to pretend I’m some sort of a Christmas holiday saint.
 This long break over Christmas is something that I’ve come to see as absolutely essential for me to rest up fully and recharge my batteries ready for the year ahead.
-But it wasn’t like this in the early days!
-There were definitely several years in the earlier days of my business where I “officially” closed the office then stayed home alone over Christmas and hunkered down to work on my business without interruption.
+But in the earlier days of my business I often “officially” closed the office then stayed home alone over Christmas and hunkered down to work on my business without interruption.

 But I can see now that that didn’t serve me.
 It felt good at the time to get on top of things and get a head start on the year, but the result of not having a proper break meant that by spring I was already running on empty.
 I now find that I come back so refreshed after a long Christmas break that it keeps me going right up until I take another long break in the summer.
 It really is best for me, best for my clients and best for my business.